 Feature 1 — AI Document Chunking

-The pain: Researchers spend 10+ hours manually reading transcripts and copy-pasting excerpts into sticky notes, one observation at a time.
+Researchers were spending 10+ hours per study manually reading transcripts and copy-pasting excerpts into sticky notes, one observation at a time.
+It was the single biggest time sink in the workflow.

-The solution: Upload a transcript and the AI automatically proposes atomic chunks—one idea per note—with participant attribution.
-The researcher reviews each chunk in a split-view interface before approving.
+The solution: upload a transcript and the AI proposes atomic chunks (one idea per note) with participant attribution already attached.
+The researcher reviews each chunk in a split-view interface before anything reaches the canvas.
+Nothing gets added without explicit approval.

 Cursor Research — Document Chunking Review